prof-rossetti/internet-technologies/exercises/express-app/checkpoints/8-database.md

 module.exports = router;
 ```

-Here we are saying that when a user visits the "/products" route, we will reference the `fetchProducts()` function we imported from the firebase service helper file, and pass the resulting products to the "products" page.
+Here we are saying that when a user visits the "/products" route, we will invoke the `fetchProducts()` function we imported from the firebase service helper file, and pass the resulting products data to the "products" page.

 So let's create that products page now, called "products.ejs" in the "views" directory: